AndreasMichelakis/MapReduce-Intro/README.md

 Part of the postgraduate course CS562 "Advanced topics in Databases".
 In the form of three exercises, simple jobs are executed and measured.
-Read "Report.pdf" file for a full review.
+Read "Assignment 1 Report.pdf" file for a full review.